 10. House of Cards

-According to The Hollywood Reporter, Netflix decided to cancel its flagship drama House Of Cards, following recent allegations that star Kevin Spacey sexually harassed actor Anthony Rapp when he was 14.
-The streamer originally stated that the show would end after airing a sixth and final season.
-However, as more allegations against Spacey surfaced, Netflix opted to halt production on the series altogether.
+According to The Hollywood Reporter, Netflix decided to cancel its flagship drama House Of Cards.
+The decision came after allegations surfaced that star Kevin Spacey made aggressive sexual advances toward actor Anthony Rapp when he was 14.

 The Silicon Valley-set Betas was one of Amazon’s first original series, but it didn’t last very long.
 The company declined to renew the series in 2014, despite the fact that it earned solid reviews in its first (and final) season.
-The reasoning behind the show’s cancellation was not further elaborated on.
+The reasoning behind the show’s cancellation was not provided to the public.

 Amazon chief Roy Price offered only a vague explanation at the time, saying, “Unfortunately you have to make tough decisions.”